tuliorr/AWSAcademyCloudFoundations/README.md

 * Focus on the business and customers instead of operating in datacenters

-* Easier deployment in different regions around the world, offering lower latency and better customer experience
+* **Easier deployment** in different regions around the world, offering lower latency and better customer experience

-* Hundreds of thousands of customers aggregated in the cloud result in economies of scale, that is, the customer gains from cost reduction
+* Hundreds of thousands of customers aggregated in the cloud result in **economies of scale**, that is, the customer gains from cost reduction

 ### Section 3 - Introduction to Amazon Web Services (AWS)